jeks313/ops-docs/21_logging.md

 # Why

-Logging forms the basis of all subsequent observability practices - from logging to metrics and on to tracing, good clear logging provides the base upon which decisions can be made on what is meaningful for your particular service.
+Logging forms the basis of all subsequent observability practices - from logging you move on metrics and tracing.
+Good clear logging provides the base upon which decisions can be made on what is meaningful for your particular service.

-Logging provides living documentation on what your service does, is currently doing, and the issues it is encountering.
-It should enable operators of the service to discover what the service does, what it is doing currently.
-My experience running thousands of micro-services has shown that clear and robust logging is one of the primary indicators of the maturity of a service and it's ease of implementation and support.
+Logging also provides living documentation on what your service does, is currently doing, and the issues it is encountering.
+Clear and robust logging is one of the primary indicators of the maturity of a service and it's ease of implementation and support.

 Logging as a topic seems super basic.
 What about cool stuff like metrics and tracing?
 Why not skip right to those?

 Taking the time to ensure your logging is clear, concise, shows structure and program flows means that you have taken the time to introspect on what is important to convey about what your service is doing and how it is working.
+It means you have already structured the code and put points at which you have put in the log statements.

 Without this clear thought how are the metrics going to be showing what you need them to show?
 How will you take the next steps into dashboarding and tracing?
 How will you analyze and further debug the results of metrics or tracing showing a problem?

-Logging is the basis on which all further observability is built.
+Logging is the start on which further observability is built.

 I have found that there is a strong correlation between service reliability, resilience and maturity of the logging.
 Perhaps it's because more mature software has had a requirement for more debugging which usually results in an improvement in logging.
 Whatever the case I have rarely found services with no logging to be bug free - there is always issues easy to find with such services.